galaxyproject/training-material/topics/ecology/tutorials/marine_omics_bgc/tutorial.md

 ---

 # Introduction
-Through this tutorial, you will learn in the first part how to produce a protein fasta file from a nucleotide fasta file using Prodigal (Fast, reliable protein-coding gene prediction for prokaryotic genomes).
+Through this tutorial, you will learn in the first part how to produce a protein fasta file from a nucleotide fasta file using Prodigal (it is a tool that predicts protein-coding genes from DNA sequences).

 Then, you'll be using InterProscan to create a tabular.
 Interproscan is a batch tool to query the InterPro database.
-It provides annotations based on multiple searches of profile and other functional databases.
+It helps identify and predict the functions of proteins by comparing them to known databases.

-And finally, you will discover Sanntis both to build genbank and especially to conduct annotation using Neural Networks Trained on Interpro Signatures.
+And finally, you will discover SanntiS both to build genbank and especially to detect and annotate biosynthetic gene clusters (BGCs).

 > <agenda-title></agenda-title>
 >